 - We have had an intentional focus on strengthening our CTE curriculum to gain accreditation by national organizations in order to ensure students are getting access to high quality, rigorous programming that will result in an industry-recognized credential.

 - We continue to work on developing programming that will increase the number of pathways that we offer so that students who participate can earn industry credentials and/or dual credit in partnership with Elgin Community College.

-- Three Pathways currently lead to an industry credential: Automotive, Welding, Precision Manufacturing.
+- Four Pathways currently lead to an industry credential: Automotive, Welding, Healthcare Science, and Precision Manufacturing.
 BEACON Academy graduates also receive an Adobe credential.
 Students progress through three courses (one per year in their sophomore, junior, and senior year) in order to gain the instruction and hours so that they can obtain the credential.

 - All students completing a full pathway are eligible to test for a credential.
 Each credential is earned from a nationally recognized accrediting body that ensures the level of knowledge and skill meet the demand of current industry practices.
-In 2918-19, nearly 90 students earned credentials in Automotive Technology, Precision Manufacturing or Welding Technology.
+In 2022-23, over 150 students earned credentials in Automotive Technology, Healthcare Science, Precision Manufacturing or Welding Technology.

 Seal of Biliteracy:

-U-46 issued a special honor to the Class of 2020 graduates who demonstrate a high level of proficiency in one or more languages in addition to English.
-One hundred and eighty-two members of the Class of 2020 earned the State of Illinois Seal of Biliteracy and 252 students the Commendation, given to students who have demonstrated significant progress toward achieving a high level of proficiency.
+U-46 issued a special honor to 404 Class of 2023 graduates who have earned the State of Illinois Seal of Biliteracy, showing that they’ve demonstrated proficiency in one or more languages besides English.
+Another 308 students earned the Commendation, given to students who have demonstrated significant progress toward achieving a high level of proficiency.